Skip to content

 By Dr. Peter Klapper Ph.D.

-When you think of the condition, psoriasis, you most likely think of itchy, red, scaly patches on your skin.
-The last thing that comes to mind would be symptoms of arthritis, a disorder that causes pain in the joints from inflammation.
-However, both conditions coexist in a complex relationship known as psoriatic arthritis.
+When you think of the condition, psoriasis, opens in a new tab, you most likely think of itchy, red, scaly patches on your skin.
+Do those same symptoms of skin inflammation remind you of arthritis, the disorder that causes inflammation and pain in the joints?
+Perhaps you didn't know that the two conditions coexist in a complex relationship known as psoriatic arthritis.

-And it’s more prevalent than you would imagine.
-Currently, it is estimated that 125 million worldwide suffer from psoriasis, and 30 percent of those individuals will develop psoriatic arthritis, a form of inflammatory arthritis that affects both the skin and joints.
+Currently, it is estimated that nearly 8 million people suffer from psoriasis in the U.S., opens in a new tab, and 30 percent, opens in a new tab of those individuals will develop psoriatic arthritis, a form of inflammatory arthritis that affects both the skin and joints.

 What Are the Symptoms of Psoriatic Arthritis?